cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 - `mh/main.yaml`

-The [mh](https://github.com/cisco-sso/mh) tool which ships with the KDK container iamge is capable of managing one or many Kubernetes namespaces in a single `MH_CONFIG`.
+The [mh](https://github.com/cisco-sso/mh) tool which ships with the KDK container image is capable of managing one or many Kubernetes namespaces in a single `MH_CONFIG`.

 The `mh/main.yaml` file inside the `mh` directory is the [MH_CONFIG](https://github.com/cisco-sso/mh#select-a-mh-config)